hmaier-fws/sa-demo-metadata-guide/honkit-demo-notes.md

   2. Install HonKit: `npm install honkit`
   3. Install Hints plugin: `npm install gitbook-plugin-hints`
   4. Install anchorjs plugin: `npm install gitbook-plugin-anchorjs`
+  5. Install ebook convert plugin" `npm install ebook-convert`

 The above commands insatll the minimum required modules to create a GitBook-type documentation collection.

 ## Local edits and preview

-### Command: `npx honkit serve ./ ./docs`
+### Command: `npx honkit serve ./source ./docs`

-The complete syntax of the command is: `npx honkit serve --format website ./ ./docs/`
+The complete syntax of the command is: `npx honkit serve --format website ./source ./docs`

 This command builds the book and serves it locally at [http://localhost:4000](http://localhost:4000).
 The rendered book is updated as files are edited, allowing for the viewing of changes in real time.